Seagate/cortx-k8s/README.md

 ## Quick Starts

-All steps in the following quick starts assume the proper prerequisites have been installed or configured as described in [CORTX on Kubernetes Pre-requisites](#cortx-on-kubernetes-pre-requisites) above.
+All steps in the following quick starts assume the proper prerequisites have been installed or configured as described in [CORTX on Kubernetes Prerequisites](#cortx-on-kubernetes-prerequisites) above.

+### Using the prereq deploy script (Optional)

+If you have direct access to the underlying Kubernetes Nodes in your cluster, CORTX on Kubernetes provides a [prerequisite deployment script](https://github.com/Seagate/cortx-k8s/blob/main/k8_cortx_cloud/prereq-deploy-cortx-cloud.sh) that will configure the majority of the low-level system configuration requirements prior to CORTX deployment.
+This is not a required step if you choose to ensure all the [prerequisites](#cortx-on-kubernetes-prerequisites) mentioned above are satisfied manually.

+   1. Copy "prereq-deploy-cortx-cloud.sh" script, and the solution yaml file to all worker nodes:

+      ```bash
+      scp prereq-deploy-cortx-cloud.sh <user>@<worker-node-IP-address>:<path-to-prereq-script>
+      scp <solution_yaml_file> <user>@<worker-node-IP-address>:<path-to-prereq-script>
+      ```

+   2. Run prerequisite script on all worker nodes in the cluster, and any untainted control nodes which allow Pod scheduling. `<disk>` is a required input to run this script.
+This disk should NOT be any of the devices listed in `solution.storage.cvg*` in the `solution.yaml` file:

+      ```bash
+      sudo ./prereq-deploy-cortx-cloud.sh <disk> [<solution-file>]
+      ```

+   **NOTE:** `<solution-file>` is an optional input to run `prereq-deploy-cortx-cloud.sh` script.
+Make sure to use the same solution file for prereqs, deploy and destroy scripts.
+The default `<solution-file>` is `solution.yaml`.

 ### Deploying CORTX on Kubernetes